 - Guide 1: How to Remove System-health-report(.)info from Windows.

-- Guide 2: Get rid of System-health-report(.)info from Mac OS X.
+- Guide 2: Get rid of System-health-report(.)info on Mac OS X.

-- Guide 3: Remove System-health-report(.)info from Google Chrome.
+- Guide 3: Remove System-health-report(.)info in Google Chrome.

 - Guide 4: Erase System-health-report(.)info from Mozilla Firefox.